 - Identify areas of concern: We need to identify pain points and areas of operations that will specifically benefit from the implementation of edge computing.

-- Plan for migration: Recruiting OT and IT staff to aid in development of a plan for shifting to the edge.
-In this step we identify areas where implementing edge computing will reap benefits.
+- Plan for migration: Recruiting OT and IT staff to aid in the development of a plan for shifting to the edge.
+In this step, we identify areas where implementing edge computing will reap benefits.

 - Build design specifications: Application cycles, lags, turnaround times, and required response time form the basis of the program specifications.

-- Specify role of local/edge devices: In this stage we will specify what data will be handled by edge devices, where it will be stored and what will be reported to cloud and administrative platforms.
+- Specify role of local/edge devices: In this stage, we will specify what data will be handled by edge devices, where it will be stored, and what will be reported to the cloud and administrative platforms.

 What are some of the challenges of edge computing?

 Edge computing brings data processing capabilities closer to the source.
 It enables a large number of use cases, but this is not void of challenges.
 Some of the challenges that we may face in our edge computing journey are: